Table of Contents

 - Feeling of numbness and heaviness in legs and toes

-- Reddish blue color of lower limbs appear
+- Reddish-blue color of the lower limbs

 - Thick and opaque toenails

-Investigations and Diagnosis of Buerger’s Disease
+Investigations and Diagnosis

-- Use of tobacco
+- Regular use of tobacco

 - Pain during rest